JoosepAlviste/JoosepAlviste.github.io/pages/projects/virtual-observatory.md

 ## Background

 Used to display measurements from radiosondes, satellites and simulations.
-These measurements can be viewed as a time series, filtered and displayed and compared on graphs.
+These measurements can be viewed as a time series, filtered, displayed and compared on graphs.
 I took part in this project as a front-end developer.

 This project is created for the GAIA-CLIM project.